HarperDB/documentation/docs/developers/applications/index.md

 }
 ```

-Here we exported the `DogWithHumanAge` class (exported with the same name), which directly maps to the endpoint path.
+Here we exported the `DogWithHumanAge` class, which directly maps to the endpoint path (exported with the same name).
 Therefore, now we have a `/DogWithHumanAge/<dog-id>` endpoint based on this class, just like the direct table interface that was exported as `/Dog/<dog-id>`, but the new endpoint will return objects with the computed `humanAge` property.
-Resource classes provide getters/setters for every defined attribute so that accessing instance properties like `age`, will get the value from the underlying record.
-The instance holds information about the primary key of the record so updates and actions can be applied to the correct record.
-And changing or assigning new properties can be saved or included in the resource as it returned and serialized.
-The `return super.get(query)` call at the end allows for any query parameters to be applied to the resource, such as selecting individual properties (with a [`select` query parameter](./rest#selectproperties)).
+The `return super.get(target)` call at the end allows for any request target information (like query parameters) to be applied to the `get`, allowing metadata or queries to be pass through.

 Often we may want to incorporate data from other tables or data sources in your data models.
 Next, let's say that we want a `Breed` table that holds detailed information about each breed, and we want to add that information to the returned dog object.
 We might define the Breed table as (back in schema.graphql):